Rishichaitanya-Nalluri/LogLU/README.md

-# LogLU (Logarithmic Linear Unit) Activation Function 🔥
+# LogLU (Logarithmic Linear Units) --- Activation Function 🔥

 Welcome to **LogLU**, a novel activation function designed to take your deep neural networks 🚀